Neymar sick, misses PSG training ahead of Marseille game | Sports-Games

-First-choice goalkeeper Keylor Navas is nursing an adductor muscle injury and midfielder Ander Herrera is not yet match fit after recently resuming training.
+First-choice goalkeeper Keylor Navas is nursing an adductor muscle injury and midfielder Ander Herrera is not yet matched fit after recently resuming training.

+"He (Navas) is recovering well, but he won't be ready for the match tomorrow," Pochettino said.
+"We'll see how he gets on with a view to the French Cup game next Wednesday."
+Marseille could be without imposing striker Arkadiusz Milik, the club's new signing from Napoli.
+After scoring in a 2-2 draw at Lens on Wednesday, he went off on the hour mark with a thigh problem.

 Marseille won 1-0 in an ill-tempered league game at Parc des Princes in September when Neymar was among five players sent off.